Breakdown (music): Disco and later dance music

 Disco producer, mixer, and remixer Tom Moulton invented the "disco break" or breakdown section in the early 1970s.
-Moulton had been remixing a record (”Dreamworld” by Don Downing) which "immaculated" (modulated to a higher key) towards the end, and he wanted to cut parts together that were in different keys.
+Moulton had been remixing a record (”Dream World” by Don Downing) which "immaculated" (modulated to a higher key) towards the end, and he wanted to cut parts together that were in different keys.
 To do this, he separated two sections with non-tonal information.
 He edited in a section of drums, and the aesthetic effect was pleasing to dancers at the club.
 The placement was also useful for club DJs, providing a rhythm-only section of the recording over which to begin mixing in the next record.
 Moulton says his innovation was an accident.
 The placement followed the pattern of a traditional pop recording: it replaced the bridge typically found in such a record after the second chorus.

 A later example is the breakdown in "My Lovin' (You're Never Gonna Get It)" by En Vogue: a sampled male voice can be heard introducing this part of the record (at 3:27) with the sentence "and now it's time for a breakdown".
 Longer dance tracks often have two, three, or more breakdowns.

 Initially, the transition to the breakdown was an abrupt absence of most of the arrangement in a disco record, as described above.
 Records in the hi-NRG style of the late 1970s to early 1980s would typically use a pronounced percussive element, such as a drum fill, to cover the transition.
 Later dance genres typically reach the breakdown section by a gradual reduction of elements, though a wide variety of styles have been employed since the mid-2000s.

 In all genres, the stripping away of other instruments and vocals ("breaking-down" the arrangement) helps create intense contrast, with breakdowns usually preceding or following heightened musical climaxes.
 In many dance records, the breakdown often consists of a stripping away of the pitched elements (most instruments) – and often the percussion – while adding an unpitched or indistinctly pitched noise, a sound effect.
 This is often treated with a lot of reverb and rises in tone to build toward an exciting climax.
 This noise then typically cuts to a beat of silence, creating extra tension on the dance floor, before the drop – the sudden (and often percussive and volume-enhanced) return to the musical part of the track.